AlexandreDecan/sismic/docs/contract.rst

 The execution of a statechart that contains contracts does not essentially differ from the execution of a statechart that does not.
-The only difference is that conditions of each contract are checked at runtime (as explained above) and may raise a subclass of :py:exc:`~sismic.model.ConditionFailed`.
+The only difference is that conditions of each contract are checked at runtime (as explained above) and may raise a subclass of :py:exc:`~sismic.testing.ConditionFailed`.

 .. testcode::